gamesbook/pyprototypr/docs/setting_up.md

 There should now be a new file called `test.pdf` in the same directory.

 You should be able to open and view this PDF file via your PDF viewer.
-It should be a mostly blank page with the phrase *Hello World* at the bottom-left.
+It should be a mostly blank page with the phrase *Hello World* near the bottom-left.